5 Signs You’re Ready to Sign Up For An Ultramarathon

 2. You know you don’t always have to run when you are on a run

-One of the great secrets of ultrarunning that non-ultrarunners don’t always realize is that it’s not all about running.
+One of the great secrets to ultrarunning – and something non-ultrarunners don’t always realize – is that it’s not all about running.
 In fact, being able to walk efficiently and powerfully is essential for ultramarathon success.
-In order to be ready for what your first ultramarathon race will throw at you, it’s important that you are OK with walking.
+To be ready for your first ultramarathon, it’s important that you are OK with walking.
+It’s okay, you can call it “hiking” or even “power hiking” if you want.

-3. You know not every run is fun
+3. You know not every run will be fun

-Recreational running at sub-ultramarathon distances can be quite fun, and if you don’t add excessive distance or intensity it can often stay that way.
-However, in ultrarunning, there inevitably comes a time when running ceases to be fun and turns into a painful, mind-numbing, grind.
+Recreational running at sub-ultramarathon distances can be quite fun. iIf you don’t add excessive distance or intensity, it can often stay that way.
+However, in ultrarunning, there inevitably comes a time when a run ceases to be fun and turns into a physically painful and mentally challenging grind.
+You know you’re ready for ultramarathon training when at least a part of you looks forward to reaching the “pain cave” part of a long run.

-In order to be prepared for this certain misery, one must practice being uncomfortable in training.
+In order to be prepared for inevitable but temporary misery, you must practice being uncomfortable in training.
 Then, when that time comes in your first ultra, say, when you hit mile 26 of a 50K and realize you still have 5 miles to go, you’ll be ready.

-There are several physical indications you need to look for in preparing to run your first ultra, but the two most important are calloused feet and seasoned quads.
+There are several physical indications you need to look for when preparing to run your first ultra.
+Two of the most important are seasoned feet and quads.
 Regular training in moderately hilly terrain tends to accomplish both of these goals.
-Ideally, if you can run a 20 miler with 5,000 feet of descending with soaking wet feet, and survive intact, you’re ready.
+You should be at a point where long runs and even wet socks don’t destroy your feet.
+Reaching this point will be a matter of learning what shoe/sock combination works for you, and how to care for your feet.
+Similarly, your quadriceps shouldn’t be wrecked the day after a long run in moderately hilly terrain.
+Long and technical descents in training and races will still lead to sore quads, but everyday undulations shouldn’t.
+Ideally, if you can run a 20 miler with 5,000 feet of descending with soaking wet feet, and come away intact, you’re ready.

 5. You get back from a 20-mile training run and think, “That wasn’t so bad.”

 Mental readiness for your first ultramarathon may be more important than physical readiness.
-And, in order to know you are ready between the ears, you first need to have a healthy respect for the distance as well as a certain degree of confidence that you can cover that distance.
+To know you are ready between the ears, you need a healthy respect for the distance as well as a certain degree of confidence that you can cover that distance.
 The best way to do this is to take stock after a long run.
 If your regular 20 miler doesn’t feel “that long” then it’s time to log onto ultrasignup.com and pull the trigger.

 Tip: Give yourself ample training time before your first ultramarathon